Lightnet/gd_rts_sample/README.md

 ## Notes:
 - There will be incorrect error if not set in correct or config in correct.
 - there chance the name generate id does or out of sync.
+- need to learn about more in depth for is_multiplayer_authority() and set_multiplayer_authority()
+- note this may be incorrect code for multiplayer to test sync.
+It need to be refine.
 # Credits:
 - Grok
 	- From x.com by using reference and help.